 - VAT records – includes copies of all invoices sent out, and received by your company, plus VAT receipts on any expenses you have reclaimed from your company.

-You also need to keep your PAYE records for at least 3 years, including details of all salaries made to employees, and any deductions made (Income Tax, NICs, pension contributions, etc.).
+As an employer, you also need to retain your PAYE records for at least three years, including details of all salaries paid to employees and any deductions made (such as Income Tax, NICs, and pension contributions).

 Recommended Contractor Accountants